 When lighting a new load, the appliance produces a heat surge.
 This heat surge is pleasant when the room temperature is cool but can be unpleasant when the room is already warm.
-Therefore, it is best to let each load of wood burn completely so that the room cools down before putting a load of wood back on.
+Therefore, it is best to let each load of wood burn completely so that the room cools down before reloading.

-6.5 Removing Ashes
+5.5 Removing Ashes

-Ash should be removed from the firebox every two to three days of full time heating.
+Ash should be removed from the firebox every two to three days of full-time heating.
 Ash should not accumulate excessively in the firebox since it will affect the proper operation of the appliance.
 The best time to remove ash is in the morning, after an overnight fire when the heater is relatively cold, but there is still a little chimney draft to draw the ash dust into the heater and prevent going out into the room.

-Ashes almost always contain live embers that can stay hot for days and which release carbon monoxide gas.
 Ashes should be placed in a tightly covered metal container.
 The container must be placed on a non-combustible floor or on the ground well away from all combustible materials.
+Ashes almost always contain live embers that can stay hot for days and which release carbon monoxide gas.
 If the ashes are disposed of by burial in soil or otherwise locally dispersed, they should be kept in a closed metal container until they are completely cooled.
 No other waste should be placed in this container.